 - The nature and immediacy of concerns giving rise to government action and the efficacy of the action in addressing those concerns.
 Board of Education v.
 Earls, 536 U.S. at 830-38.

-The government’s interest much be substantial if the individual’s privacy interest is high.
-A substantial government interest includes “exigent conditions” where the government seeks to discover “latent or hidden conditions” or to “prevent the development of hazardous conditions,” Board of Education v.
+The government’s interests must be substantial if the individual’s privacy interests are high.
+A substantial government interest may include “exigent conditions” where the government seeks to discover “latent or hidden conditions” or to “prevent the development of hazardous conditions,” Board of Education v.
 Earls, 536 U.S. at 828-29, or strives to “protect or preserve life.”
 Mincey v.
 Arizona, 437 U.S. 385, 392-93 (1978).
-Facts supporting the seriousness of the threat and the need for immediate government action can assist in rationalizing a warrantless search or seizure in the context of communicable diseases and other health hazards.
+The seriousness of the threat and the need for immediate governmental action are considerations when determining whether a warrantless search or seizure in the context of communicable diseases and other health hazards is warranted.
 Camara v.
 Municipal Court, 387 U.S. at 539.

 There is extensive case law related to the government’s ability to conduct searches and seizures under the Fourth Amendment and a full discussion is beyond the scope of this Manual.

 Under the Fifth Amendment of the United States Constitution, “no person shall … be deprived of life, liberty, or property, without due process of law; nor shall private property be taken for public use, without just compensation.”
 This provision, referred to as the “Taking Clause”, is applied to state action under the Fourteenth Amendment.
 In general, the government must pay “just compensation” for private property taken for public use.
 To trigger the just compensation requirement, there must first be a government “taking.”
 Where there is a legitimate exercise of the police power supported by a substantial government interest, the test is whether the owner has been deprived of property rights.
 Lucas v.
 South Carolina Coastal Council, 505 U.S. 1003, 1051 (1992).